-Opanyin Kwame Bekoe, Okuapeman state secretary (Personal conversation, 16th July, 2014) asserted that, prior to the collapsed of Akwamu empire in 1730, the leader of "Gyekiti" suggested to the Guans and the Kyerepongs of the then Guan hill to go for assistance from one Akan emerging powerful state which is Akyem Abuakwa with Nana Ofori Panyin as the king.
+Opanyin Kwame Bekoe, Okuapeman state secretary (Personal conversation, of "Gyekiti" suggested to the Guans and the Kyerepongs of the then Guan hill to go for assistance from one Akan emerging powerful state which is Akyem Abuakwa with Nana Ofori Panyin as the king.
 The message was sent to the Akyem and with no hesitation the request was granted by delegating his nephew with an army to Guan hill.
 It is believed they wanted to conquer the Akwamu so as to expand their empire to shield themselves from the Asantes.
 The experienced war Lords from Akyem in collaboration with the Akuapem warriors teamed up and defeated the Akwamu by chasing them to the Volta River to the present day Akwamufie.